rdustinb/GAPy/README.md

 Running any of the scripts for the first time from their install directory will cause that folder to be added to your $PATH one time only.
 From there the tools will be accessible from anywhere.

+If any dependencies are missing each script will tell the designer how to install them.

 ### Dependecies ###

 The tools in this repository depend on the following Python Libraries: